aizafaraz/aizafaraz/README.md

 - 👋 Hi, I’m @aizafaraz
-- 👀 I’m interested in nothing really
+- 👀 I’m interested in the internet!
 - 🌱 I’m currently learning cybersecurity stuff :P
-- 💞️ I’m looking to collaborate on nothing .. hehe
+- 💞️ I’m looking to collaborate on anything, really
-- 📫 How to reach me - nowhere

 <!---
 aizafaraz/aizafaraz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.